anonymous200002/TVinterleave/README.md

-# 🧩 CoI-VID Construction
+# 🧩 CI-VID Construction
 * 📁 **Provided Files**
   * <small>`CI-VID_construction_functions/`</small>

-This part of the repository contains the core code for constructing the CoI-VID dataset.
+This part of the repository contains the core code for constructing the CI-VID dataset.
 Five key functions have been modularized to facilitate experimentation and integration into new workflows.

 - **Functions**
 <small>